A database of names, descriptions, and characteristics of over 165,000 places in the world.

 Sage Reference Online is a growing collection of full-text encyclopedias and handbooks on topics including medicine, public health, geography, education, psychology, political science, sociology, criminal justice, law, business, management, communications, gender studies, religion, African American studies, and history.

 Social Explorer provides easy access to demographicinformation about the United States, from 1790 to present.
+Users must create and log in with a personal account.

 Social Explorer is a premier U.S. demographics website.
 Its online tools help users visually analyze and understand thedemography of the United States through the use of interactive maps and data reports.
 The primary product is a web-based application that creates fast, intuitive, and visually appealing maps and reports.
-Its software gives
+Its software gives anyone with an Internet connection access to census data that was previously the domain of social science experts.
+Users must create and log in with a personal account.

 Compilation of social, political, and economic statistics of the United States.